FAQ’s and Policies

 Cancellations and Refunds

-If you cancel your appointment, you will be refunded all sessions that have not already occurred.
-I request 24 hours notice for cancellations.
 If something unexpected comes up, I am happy to reschedule.
 It is often a much more productive choice to reschedule, as I want to do my best to ensure that the session is productive, informative, and encouraging for both you and your dog.
+Rescheduling your appointment within less than 24 hours is subject to a $50 rescheduling fee.
+Payment for a pay-per session is expected to be sent within 48 hours of the postponement.

 Policies